Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Sunbursts

-Say that an $N$-{\it sunburst\/} is a union of $N$-rays emanating from the origin such that the convex hull of the rays is the whole plane.
-In other words, the rays do not lie in any halfplane.
-An $N$-sunburst defines a tiling in the plane in which the tiles are unbounded acute sectors based at the origin.
-In this section we will consider symplectic billiards with respect to two $N$-sunbursts $A$ and $B$.
-The number $N$ is supposed to be the same in both cases.
+The goal in this chapter is to prove Theorem \ref{local} and related results.
+An $N$-{\it sunburst\/} is a union of $N$ rays emanating from the origin such that the convex hull of the rays is the whole plane.
+An $N$-sunburst defines a tiling in the plane in which the tiles are unbounded sectors based at the origin.
+In this section we will consider symplectic tiling billiards with respect to two $N$-sunbursts $A$ and $B$.
+The number $N$ is the same for both $A$ and $B$.

-Let $\rho$ be some rotation about the origin.
-Let $B'=\rho(B)$.
-We call the system $(A,B')$ a {\it phase modification\/} of $(A,B)$.
-This idea is similar to the idea we considered in the previous chapter in connection with square grids.

-Figure 6 illustrates an example of what we call a left-convex orbit.
-Here $(A,B)$ is a pair of $5$-sunbursts and the shown orbit is periodic when projected onto $A$.
-I have colored in the convex region bounded by the orbit.
-Comparing the colors of the sectors on the left with the colors of the rays on the right, you can see how the orbit works.
-The pink ray on the right is parallel to the boundary of the pink sector, etc.

-The shown orbit is what I call {\it left-convex\/}: Its projection onto $A$ is the boundary of a convex polygon.
-One could define {\it right-convex\/} orbits in the same way but in this paper I will only consider left-convex orbits.

-{\bf Remark:\/} After reading an earlier version of this paper, Jannik Westermann noticed recently that an orbit is left-convex if and only if it is right-convex.
-We subsequently found a nice proof of this beautiful fact.
-The proof, which goes through some elementary complex analysis, is based on the more general observation is that product of the left holomony and the right holonomy is always $1$.
-(We will explain in \S \ref{holdef} what {\it holonomy\/} means.)
-Our proof will appear in a forthcoming joint paper.

-Notice that our concept is invariant with respect to dilation about the origin.
-Thus, if one orbit is left-convex, they all are.